© Unofficial Royalty 2023

 December 1, 1463 – Death of Mary of Guelders, Queen of Scots, wife of James II, King of Scots, at Ravenscraig Castle in Scotland; buried in Trinity College Kirk in Edinburgh, Scotland; in 1848, Mary’s remains were moved to Holyrood Abbey in Edinburgh

-Mary was educated in the court of her great-uncle Philip the Good, Duke of Burgundy and his third wife Isabella of Portugal, who was a granddaughter of John of Gaunt, son of King Edward III of England.
-Isabella, who had been well educated by her parents, King João I of Portugal and Philippa of Lancaster, was known for her intelligence, her patronage of the arts, and her political influence on her husband and son.
-She was a great influence on Mary and helped arrange Mary’s marriage to James II, King of Scots in 1449.
+Mary was educated in the court of her great-uncle Philip the Good, Duke of Burgundy and his third wife Isabella of Portugal, a granddaughter of John of Gaunt, son of King Edward III of England.
+Isabella, well educated by her parents King João I of Portugal and Philippa of Lancaster, was known for her intelligence, patronage of the arts, and political influence on her husband and son.
+Isabella greatly influenced Mary and helped arrange Mary’s marriage to James II, King of Scots in 1449.
 Mary and James II had seven children.
 In 1460, Mary’s husband 29-year-old James II was accidentally killed when a cannon nearby where he was standing exploded.
 Mary became the regent for her nine-year-old son King James III.
 Mary of Guelders survived her husband by only three years, dying at the age of thirty.

 Unofficial Royalty: Mary of Guelders, Queen of Scots